 Daphne will thrive in any fertile, free-draining soil and is also happy in containers.
-However, bear in mind that it does not like to be transplanted, so choose your site carefully.
-Plant it somewhere you will fully appreciate the intense fragrance.
+However, it does not like to be transplanted, so choose your site carefully.
+Plant it in a spot that will allow you to fully appreciate the intense fragrance.

 Rosebud Cherry – Prunus x subhirtella ‘Autumnalis Rosea’

-This wonderful cherry actually blossoms on and off from November right through to March – something unique among ornamental cherries.
-It is a small deciduous tree, growing to between 4 and 8 metres, that creates fabulous displays of pale pink flowers throughout the winter season.
+This wonderful cherry actually blossoms on and off from November right through to March.
+Making it unique among ornamental cherries.
+It is a small deciduous tree, growing to between 4 and 8 metres.
+In flower it creates fabulous displays of pale pink blooms throughout the winter season.

 Crocus sieberi ‘Violet Queen’

 Give them full sun or light shade and any well-drained soil.
-They are perennials, but they do need to be planted in autumn.
+They are perennials, that need to be planted in autumn.
 If grown in your lawn, you will need to refrain from mowing the area for 6 weeks after the crocuses bloom, or they will not come back the following year as the cormlets will be underdeveloped.